How to make a splint

 A splint is a device used for holding a part of the body stable to decrease pain and prevent further injury.

 Splint - instructions

-The purpose of a splint is to protect a wounded body part from further damage until you get medical help.
+The purpose of a splint is to hold still and protect a wounded body part from further damage until you get medical help.
 It is important to check for good circulation after the injured body part has been immobilized.